orkes-io/docs/docs/getting-started/step1.md

 # Step 1: First Workflow Application

 Let’s build a workflow for the sample banking use case - deposit funds into a customer account and notify them via email and SMS about the status.

-This workflow has three steps: record the deposit, send an email, and send sms.
-For this example, we will assume there are REST (HTTP) endpoints you can invoke to run these functions.
+This workflow has three steps: __record the deposit__, __send an email__, and __send an sms__.
+For this example, let's assume there are REST
+(HTTP) endpoints you can invoke to run these functions.

 :::note
 Conductor supports many ways to implement the steps, such as HTTP endpoints, workers, inline code, and serverless functions.
-You can mix and match these too!
+We can mix and match these too!
 :::

-## Create Your Workflow
+## Create Workflow

+We can create workflows using multiple methods, such as UI, Code etc. We will start with the UI.

 <Tabs>
 <TabItem value="UI" label="UI" className="ui-instructions">
 <div className="row">
 <div className="col col--4">

-1. Navigate to **Workflows > Definitions**.
+1. Login and Navigate to **Workflows > Definitions**.
 2. Click the **Define Workflow** button at the top right corner.
-3. Create a workflow by adding 3 [HTTP](https://orkes.cloud/content/reference-docs/system-tasks/http) tasks.
+3. Create a workflow by adding 3 [HTTP](/content/reference-docs/system-tasks/http) tasks.
-4. Click the **Run Workflow** option from the left menu, and choose your workflow.
+4. Click the **Run Workflow** [[Guide]](../videos/run-workflow) option from the left menu, and choose your workflow.

 </div>
 <div className="col">